MA EPHT - Lead

 What is the drinking water standard for lead?

-The U.S. Environmental Protection Agency (EPA) and Massachusetts action level for lead in drinking water is 0.015 mg/L (milligrams per liter).
-The goal is to lower lead levels as much as possible, especially during pregnancy, infancy, and early childhood.
+The U.S. Environmental Protection Agency (EPA) and Massachusetts Department of Environmental Protection (MassDEP) action level for lead in drinking water is 0.015 mg/L (milligrams per liter).
+The goal is to lower lead levels as much as possible.

-If you are pregnant or have young children, avoid drinking water with lead over 0.015 mg/L. The U.S. Centers for Disease Control and Prevention (CDC) suggests using bottled water or a certified water filtration system to reduce lead for cooking, drinking, and making baby formula.
+If you are pregnant or have young children, avoid drinking water with lead over the action level.
+Instead, the U.S. Centers for Disease Control and Prevention (CDC) suggests using bottled water or a certified water filtration system.
+This will reduce lead in water for cooking, drinking, and making baby formula.

 What are the testing requirements for lead?

-The Massachusetts Department of Environmental Protection (MassDEP) requires public water suppliers to test for lead in tap water in a sample of homes that are likely to have high lead levels.
+MassDEP requires public water suppliers to test for lead in tap water in a sample of homes that are likely to have high lead levels.
 These are usually homes with lead service lines or solder.
-If more than 10% of the samples have levels of lead above the action level of 0.015 mg/L, the public water supplier must take further action, including notifying their customers about steps they should take to protect their health, installing corrosion control treatment, and possibly replacing lead service lines.
+If more than 10% of the samples have levels of lead above the action level of 0.015 mg/L, the public water supplier must take further action.
+This may include notifying their customers about steps they should take to protect their health, installing corrosion control treatment, and replacing lead service lines.

-If you have lead in your service line or in pipes inside your home or if you aren’t sure if you do, consider testing your water.
-This is the best way to find out if you have lead in your water.
+The best way to find out if you have lead in your water is to test.
 Testing typically costs between $20 and $60 and should be done by a MassDEP-certified lab.
+Consider testing your water if:

-MassDEP’s Water-Smart Program offers free testing and technical assistance for public schools and public/private childcare facilities.
-Sampling results for schools and childcare facilities are available here.
+MassDEP’s Water-Smart Program offers free testing and technical assistance for public and private schools and childcare facilities.
+Sampling results for schools and childcare facilities are available at MassDEP Lead and Copper in School Drinking Water Sampling Results.

 Additional resources